China's first quarter smartphone sales may halve due to coronavirus - analysts | MarketScreener

-The virus outbreak, which has killed more than 900 people and roiled China's manufacturing industry, comes as top smartphone vendors such as Huawei [HWT.UL] had hoped China's 5G roll out plans this year would help the world's biggest smartphone market rebound after years of falling sales.
+The virus outbreak, which has killed more than 900 people and roiled China's manufacturing industry, comes as top smartphone vendors such as Huawei had hoped China's 5G rollout plans this year would help the world's biggest smartphone market rebound after years of falling sales.

 "Vendors' planned product launches will be cancelled or delayed, given that large public events are not allowed in China," research firm Canalys said in a note last week.